andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 2. The second topic which is used to track application events is structured as shown in the follwoing examplary message:
      ```json
      {
-       "event_type": "streamed", # Other options: "clicked" or "fetched"
+       "event_type": "streamed",
        "timestamp": 1604326237
      }
      ```
+     Alternative event_types are "clicked" or "fetched".

 ### PySpark ML